akesterson/tailor/README.md

-seamstress
+tailor
 ==========

-Seamstress is a tool for stitching small individual images (or regions thereof) together into tilemaps
+tailor is a tool for stitching small individual images (or regions thereof) together into tilemaps